• Skip to main content

 • that you’re consuming something that digests easily and quickly.
 Using high-fat or high-protein foods to treat lows will only make your symptoms and cravings last longer.

 • that you’re consuming “medicine food.”
-Whichever 3 foods you choose (for example: jelly beans, juice box, fruit snacks), you can think of those things as “medicine foods.”
+Whichever 3 foods you choose (for example jelly beans, juice box, fruit snacks), you can think of those things as “medicine foods.”

-• you won’t use lows an excuse to binge-eat yummy treats like brownies or ice cream.
+• you won’t use lows as an excuse to binge-eat yummy treats like brownies or ice cream.
 Instead, give yourself permission to eat those treats in a more controlled environment when your blood sugar and your appetite are rational and stable.

 When you choose fast-acting carbohydrates like fruit snacks, jelly beans, gummy Lifesavers, Smarties, glucose tabs, etc. to treat lows, you can prepare by storing them in your purse, desk, backpack, nightstand, gym bag, jacket pocket, and glove compartment in your car.